Property Maintenance Apprentice

 The Apprentice’s Role

-Wages: £166.00 per week, based on a 40 hour week.
-Any overtime above the 40 hours per week, will be paid at the appropriate national minimum wage depending on age.
-With a pay review/increase depending on ability and performance.
+Wages: £172.00 per week, based on a 40 hour week.
+Any overtime above the 40 hours per week, will be paid at the appropriate national minimum wage.

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.